Advertiser Disclosure

 Does VUN Pay a Dividend?

 Yes, the VUN Dividend is called a distribution since it is from an ETF and not an individual stock.
-VUN pays a distribution every quarter.
+VUN pays a distribution every quarter, and the current yield is 1.19%.

 Is VUN Hedged?